cs2103aug2015-f09-2j/docs/User-Guide.md

 ========
 <a name="add"></a>Adding Events and Tasks
 -----------------------
-You can add a task by typing “add <TASK>, <DATE DUE>, <TIME DUE>”.
+You can add a task by typing “add /<TASK/>, <DATE DUE>, <TIME DUE>”.
 Adding events is just as simple: Just enter a start time and end time.

 ![alt text](https://github.com/cs2103aug2015-f09-2j/docs/blob/master/Images/User-Guide/Add%20Screenshot.png)